noorfinances-eng/noorchain-core/docs/Phase4_05_App_Initialization_Flow_1.1.md

 stable EVM operation

-stable PoSS integration
+safe PoSS integration (initially disabled)

-correct block lifecycle
+a clean, auditable initialization path for auditors and partners

-Nothing should be added or removed unless explicitly validated in Phase 3 specifications.
+Nothing should be added or removed without updating this document and validating changes against Phase 3 specifications.